-Tiffany Rochester is a clinical psychologist at the Charles Street Clinic in Perth.
-With over 15 years’ experience in clinical psychology, she has been using ACT with children, adults, couples and families for around 10 years.
-Tiff has served on the ANZ ACBS Board for the past two years, and is this year’s Conference Chair.
-Tiff facilitates a local CBS intervision group, writes a CBS-infused blog (thesamemountain.com), is an occasional speaker on CBS topics at corporate events, and has had CBS-informed articles published in magazines such as InPsych.
+Tiffany Rochester has served as a Board Director for the past four years.
+Tiff is a clinical psychologist at Three Waters Psychology Clinic in Perth and provides resources, training and supervision through The Same Mountain.
+With over 15 years’ experience in clinical psychology, she has been using ACT and CBS with children, adults, couples and families for around 10 years.
+Tiff facilitates a local CBS intervision group, and is part of the WA-ACBS events team.
+She writes a CBS-infused blog (thesamemountain.com), is an occasional speaker on CBS topics at corporate events, and has had CBS-informed articles published in magazines such as InPsych.
 She has a great love for mentoring students and registrars, and bringing them into the ACBS family.
-Committed to contributing to the science that underpins our practice, Tiff is an Honorary Research Fellow at Telethon Kids Institute, conducting an ACT research trial for parents of kids with Autism.
 In the ACBS community Tiff finds a sense of belonging, with people who share a passion to use contextual behavioural science to bring about worldwide change.
 Tiff aims to be a part of CBS moving into the fabric of community, in schools, organisations, right through to informing government policy.

 Members at Large